Préjuce Nakoulma

-Niguimbe Préjuce Nakoulma (born 21 April 1987) is a Burkinabé professional footballer who most recently played as a striker for US Orléans and the Burkina Faso national team.
+Niguimbe Préjuce Nakoulma (born 21 April 1987) is a Burkinabé former professional footballer who played as a striker.

 Club career

 Nakoulma's former clubs were Stal Stalowa Wola and Hetman Zamość.

 In July 2010, he was loaned to Widzew Łódź on a one-year deal.
 He returned to Łęczna one-year later, only to be immediately loaned to Górnik Zabrze, again on a one-year contract.
 After having scored 9 goals in the 2011–12 campaign while on loan, Nakoulma signed a permanent contract with Górnik Zabrze in July 2012.

 On 17 July 2014, Nakoulma signed two-year contract with Turkish club Mersin İdman Yurdu.

 After being released by Kayserispor Nakoulma signed for Ligue 1 side FC Nantes on 31 January 2017.
 In August 2018, he was released from his contract.
 In January 2019, Nakoulma signed for Çaykur Rizespor on a free transfer.
 He made his first appearance for Rizespor on 21 January as a substitute against Kasımpaşa.
 His first goal for Rizespor was scored on 27 January against Akhisar Belediyespor.

 Nakoulma left Rizespor in the summer of 2019, and after six months without a club he signed for US Orléans in December 2019, on a contract until the end of the 2019–20.
 He left at the end of the contract.